Bledsoe Achilles Walking Boot

 The ease of application (less than 5 minutes!) makes this the hallmark walking boot for Achilles injury and post-op Achilles repair.
 Unique rocker design allows the patient to closely simulate a normal gait.

-The Achilles Boot contains 3 layers of pads that contour to the ankle shape and support the ankle for total control.
+Bledsoe Achilles Walking Boot contains 3 layers of pads that contour to the ankle shape and support the ankle for total control.
 A low profile aluminum shell offers greater stability and strength.

 - Contains three layers of pads that contour to the ankle shape & supports ankle for total control